 What happens during mole or wart removal treatment?

 Our state of the art CO2 laser is multifunctional and provides an effective and fast method of wart and mole removal.
 Our Doctors will assess the wart or mole and discuss with you the best way to go forward.
 CO2 laser is also able to treat Milia, skin tags and Xanthelasma.
+Get in touch with our expert team if you are considering mole removal in Birmingham.
+We can also treat Fordoyce spots.

 What happens during Seborrhoeic keratosis and stretch mark treatment?